Bernardo-MG/library-maven-archetype/src/site/markdown/deployment.md

 Artifact and documentation deployment use two different shell scripts so they can be run independently.

-### Maven settings file creation script
+### create-maven-settings.sh

-Deploying into any repository requires a Maven settings file, which states the credentials for said server.
+Deploying into any repository requires a Maven settings file (settings.xml), which states the credentials for said server.

-This script takes care of creating such file, taking the access info from environmental variables.
-If the [repository IDs](./repos.html#Repository_IDs) have been changed the script should be updated accordingly.
+This script takes care of creating such file, taking the access info from the environmental variables.
+If the [repository IDs][repository-ids] have been changed then the script should be updated accordingly.

-An additional thing this script does is setting, through the settings file, the 'development' profile as active, if the code comes from the 'develop' branch.
+An additional thing this script does is setting, through the settings file, the correct deployment profile as active.
+This is required for deploying the Maven site, to set the release or development repository as needed.

-### Artifact deployment script
+### deploy.sh

-This script will deploy the project using the generated configuration file, and the repository info on the POM file.
+This script will deploy the project using the previously generated configuration file, and the repository info from the POM file.

-As this implies, the script itself won't make a distinction between release and development releases, but Maven will do.
+The script itself won't make a distinction between release and development releases, but Maven will do.

-### Site deployment script
+### deploy-site.sh

 As it is not possible to set more than one site deployment target, two profiles are used to distinguish between the releases and deployment sites repositories.
+The correct profile should be set into the Maven settings file by using the first script.

-The correct profile will be set into the Maven settings file, and this script, as the artifact deployment one, will just make use of said settings file.
+Just like the artifact deployment script, this makes no distinction between release and development releases, just grabbing the deployment URL set on the settings file.

 ## Environmental variables

-To make sure the scripts work correctly, a series of environmental variables are required.
-These should be set to valid values on the machine running the scripts.
+To make sure the scripts work correctly, a series of environmental variables should be set prior to running them.

 ### Repositories access data

-These define the access data to be used for the repositories defined on the POM file.
+These define the access data to be used for the repositories contained in the POM file.
 Check the [Repositories and services](./repos.html) to find out more.

 |Variable|Contents|
 |---|---|